 Watch and share the many Evolved Nest presentations, lectures and interviews with Darcia Narvaez, PhD, in our video collection.

-- Honor the primal continuum for wellness and wholeness that starts in conception and babyhood
+• Honor the primal continuum for wellness and wholeness that starts in pre-conception and babyhood.

-- Honor the needs of the mother and father, generationally, so support systems exist for normal social-psychological development
+• Honor the needs of the mother, father, providing community support systems that optimize normal psychosocial development.

 About our Parent Nonprofit

 Kindred World is the parent nonprofit of The Evolved Nest.
 As an award-winning 501C3 nonprofit, Kindred's leadership in the Conscious Parenting Movement has provided a solid foundation for pioneers, scientists, authors, activists, parents and professionals to share their sustainable and peaceful visions for humanity since 1996.

 We invite you to visit our website at www.KindredWorld.org.

 And our Great Nonprofits page, where you can read multiple endorsements and success stories about our work.

 Read our alternative media outlet supporting the New Story of Childhood, Parenthood and the Human Family at Kindred Media.